diogosilva96/etf-cli/README.md

 5. You can then run any command using `etf-cli [command]`

 ## TODO

-- Tidy up error handling
-- Improve command error messages
+- Tidy up error handling & improve command error messages
 - Add functional options pattern for client.go ?
-- Remove ETF command - allow removal with an index flag or by symbol?
+- Allow configuration for the intervals to be displayed by the report?
 - Publish as pkg for easy distribution?
 (To investigate)